- Summaries branch out on click

 - Determined to avenge the deaths of the night elves who had fallen against the Warsong clan and protect the forest from what he saw as further desecration, Cenarius attempted to slaughter the orcs.

 - Cenarius appeared to know something of the history of the orcs and was convinced they were "demon-spawned wretches" who deserved only death.

 - In an exchange with the demigod during one skirmish, Grom vehemently told him that the orcs no longer served any demons, but Cenarius didn't believe him and continued his attempts to kill them all.

 - The orcs quickly discovered that Cenarius was invulnerable to conventional attacks.
 Death at Cenarius' hands seemed inevitable, until they discovered a nearby fountain of blood.

-- The fact that the fountain of blood was full of demonic energy was no secret, yet Grom insisted on making his people drink it for the sake of overcoming the new danger.
+- The fact that the fountain of blood was full of demonic energy was no secret, yet Grom coerced the members of his Warsong clan to drink from it for the sake of victory.

 - Driven again by the demonic energies, Grom attacked the demigod Cenarius' forces.
 Even the demigod himself was killed by the demon-enhanced orcs.

-- Although victorious, Grom and the Warsong clan soon lost all of their ability to reason, and found themselves puppets in the hands of Mannoroth once he appeared to command them.
+- Although victorious, Grom and the Warsong clan soon lost all of their ability to reason, and found themselves puppets in the hands of Mannoroth once he stepped out of the shadows to command them.

 - Thrall made his way up the mountain, and was surprised to find his path crossing that of Cairne once again.